|Home > Visit the Preserve > Picnic Point|

 To learn more about the human history of Picnic Point:

 Like many places in the Preserve, Picnic Point has been the subject of ecological and historical research.
-In the early 1970s, graduate student Richard McCabe led a wide-ranging historical and ecological research project documenting the entire University Bay area.
-His unpublished manuscript, a "Niche in Time," provides an excellent overview of the biological and cultural attributes of Picnic Point and the surrounding area.
-It is available in the UW Archives at Steenbock Library.
+In the early 1970s, the University Bay Project sponsored a number of ecological and landscape history research studies.
+Graduate students Richard McCabe and Stefanie Carpenter (now S. Brouwer) co-authored the manuscript, a "Niche in Time," which provides an excellent overview of the biological and cultural attributes of Picnic Point and the surrounding area.
+The unpublished text is available in the UW Archives at Steenbock Memorial Library.

 The opportunity to observe birdlife in the woods and fields of the Point and out across University Bay makes this area a favorite destination for birdwatchers.
 Roma Lenehan (an avid birder and indefatigable volunteer with the Friends of the Lakeshore Nature Preserve) has produced an excellent checklist of bird species that have been observed in the Preserve at Picnic Point and elsewhere.
 Her Preserve bird overview and bird checklist is on this website, and additional results of her work can be studied on the Friends of the Lakeshore Nature Preserve website.